 Since then, Streams has been rolled out across a number of NHS trusts.
 DeepMind, meanwhile, has continued to apply its machine learning technology in other clinical trials, including early detection of diabetic retinopathy and the treatment of head and neck cancers.
 However, it has not all been plain sailing.
 An investigation by the Information Commissioner’s Office (ICO) into the data-sharing agreement, without which the work would not have been possible, found that the Royal Free had failed to comply with the data protection act when it handed over details of 1.6 million patients to DeepMind.
 Elizabeth Denham, the information commissioner said of the findings that, ‘Our investigation found a number of shortcomings in the way patient records were shared for this trial… Patients would not have reasonably expected their information to have been used in this way, and the Trust could and should have been far more transparent with patients as to what was happening.
 We’ve asked the Trust to commit to making changes that will address those shortcomings, and their co-operation is welcome.’

 While the ICO should be praised for its light touch and considered approach, the issue highlights what is likely to be an ongoing problem for healthcare providers looking to use the wealth of data they hold about their patients to its fullest potential.
 This was also evidenced by last year's decision by UK government ministers to scrap the care data plan to link GP records, following a public outcry about whether patients had been given the chance to opt out.
-Indeed, an independent report into the growth of artificial intelligence commissioned by the UK government, 'Growing the Artificial Intelligence Industry in the UK', has recommended the secure sharing of anonymized data from patients’ health records with private firms if the technology is going to be successfully applied in the sector.
+This is despite an independent report into the growth of AI commissioned by the UK government, 'Growing the Artificial Intelligence Industry in the UK', recommending the secure sharing of anonymized data from patients’ health records with private firms if the technology is going to be successfully applied in the sector.

 Healthcare organizations have been placing greater importance on big data analytics for a number of years now.
 In a recent survey from SAP and Oxford Economics, almost 70% of healthcare leaders say that health IT tools are 'essential' for organizational growth and improving the consumer experience.
 Three-quarters of respondents said they are planning to accelerate their investments in big data analytics tools over the next two years to cement their place as top performers in their field.
 Clinical and data analytics also topped the HealthCare Executive Group's list of the top 10 challenges the healthcare industry will face in 2018.